otint/raffles/README.md

 ## Reproducing raffles

-You can reproduce the raffles yourself on your local machine.
+You can either reproduce the raffles yourself on your local machine or view the output of our [workflow](https://github.com/otint/raffles/actions/workflows/raffle.yml).

 ### Install dependencies